ijbo/Isight/Readme.md

-## code for the video to gif covertor :
+## code for the video to gif convertor :

 from moviepy.editor import *